ETX-ASU/simcapi-js/README.md

 Here is the list of what you must pass to _expose_.

-variableName - String    - name of the variable on the model model        - CapiModel - the model that the variable belongs to. options      - Object
+* variableName - String    - name of the variable on the model
+* model        - CapiModel - the model that the variable belongs to.
+* options      - Object
-                         - type     - SimCapiValue.TYPES  - the type of the variable.
+  * type       - SimCapiValue.TYPES  - the type of the variable.
 By default, pipit will detect the type of the variable.
-                         - alias    - String              - nickname of the variable that is only shown via AELP.
+  * alias      - String              - nickname of the variable that is only shown via AELP.
 Having '.' in the nickname will group variables that have the same prefix.
-                         - readonly - Boolean             - if the variable is readonly
+  * readonly   - Boolean             - if the variable is read-only
+  * writeonly  - Boolean             - if the variable is write-only

 Inversely, if you want to unexpose your data, you can tell the `CapiAdapter`.